Bishop's Stortford: Plague and growth: early modern Stortford

 At the start of the early modern period in the mid 15th century, Stortford was a primarily agricultural community, but had also acquired a tanning industry.
 By the 16th century, Stortford had become an important centre of the malting industry.
 Not only were the local soils well suited for grains, but the fact that the town was just 35 miles to London provided an impetus to its development.
 The economic draw of the maltings and the town's market supported a large number of inns and public houses by the middle of the 16th century pointing to its prosperity.

 Over the following hundred years, Stortford grew markedly.
-The population of Bishop's Stortford reached 1,500 by 1660 as a result of a positive net birth rate and migration to the town.
+The population of Stortford reached 1,500 by 1660 as a result of a positive net birth rate and migration to the town.
 This was despite a series of a dozen plagues between the 1560s and 1660s.
 The town also enjoyed a series of royal visits in the 17th century, with Charles I visiting the town in 1625, 1629 and 1642.

 The years following the last of Charles' visits were to prove somewhat turbulent for the town.
 During the English Civil War Stortford backed the Parliamentarians, with the Manor of Stortford being sequestered from the Bishop of London and sold off for £2,845.
 It was returned to the Bishop at the Restoration.
-The Great Plague of 1666-7, and its lasting effects, reduced the population to only around 600 by 1700.
+The Great Plague of 1666–7, and its lasting effects, reduced the population to only around 600 by 1700.
 The effects of the plague were so severe that the town had to appeal to the Hertfordshire magistrates, who levied a rate on every parish in the county for the relief of Bishop's Stortford, Hoddesdon and Cheshunt.